tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 Error handling rant (Section 6.3.2)
 -------------------------------------

-Sorry Mr. Nystrom, this section, for the non-Java programmer, is a dog's breakfast.
+Sorry Mr. Nystrom, this section, for the non-Java programmer, is a puzzler.
 I've just been reading a [tutorial on Java Exceptions](https://docs.oracle.com/javase/tutorial/essential/exceptions/index.html) and it is just very hard to match up what the book is advocating, to what Oracle says is possible or conventional.

 An important source of confusion (at least, mine) is the multiple, ambiguous uses of the identifier `error`: as the name of a function in the main Lox module (which turns out to be an overloaded version of *another* function `error`), and as the name of an instance of an exception class, a class that isn't defined until further down the page.

-So the parser method `consume()` throws something called `error` which turns out to be an instance of something called `ParseError`, and this class instance contains executable code that calls the `error` in a completely different module using a new signature.
+So the parser method `consume()` throws something called `error` which turns out to be an instance of something called `ParseError`, I'm sort of on board here; but this class instance contains *executable code that calls the `error` in a completely different module using a new signature.
 But when is that call executed?

 From Python I'm quite used to the idea of raising exceptions, where an exception is an instance of a subclass from an heirarchy of exceptions.
 No problemo.
 But I am not used to the idea of an *exception instance* containing executable code: